Overview of Consoles

 If you add a <div id="twr_iodiv">, a <canvas id="twr_iocanvas">, or a <canvas id="twr_d2dcanvas"> tag to your HTML, twr-wasm will create the appropriate class for you when you instantiate the class twrWasmModule or twrWasmModuleAsync.
 Use these tag shortcuts as an aternative to instantiating the console classes in your JavaScript/TypeScript.

-• <canvas id="twr_d2dcanvas"> will be used to create a twrConsoleCanvas as std2d -- the default 2D drawing surface.
+<div id="twr_iodiv">will be used to create atwrConsoleDivasstdio<canvas id="twr_iocanvas">will be used to create atwrConsoleTerminalasstdio.<canvas id="twr_d2dcanvas">will be used to create atwrConsoleCanvasasstd2d-- the default 2D drawing surface.
 See 2D drawing APIs.

 If neither of the above <div> or <canvas> is defined in your HTML, and if you have not set stdio via the io or stdio module options, then stdout is sent to the debug console in your browser.
 And stdin is not available.